This post contains affiliate links. Please see our disclosure policy.

 Ingredients for the burger on a light background.

-How to Make The Best Turkey Burger
+How to Make The Best Turkey Burgers

 Mixing bowl with ingredients for turkey burger patty in it.